 We created a strategy surrounding the videos that incorporated graphics, content, and a distribution plan.
-The "Linda videos" felt like attraction-level gold, and we prepared to widen that
+The "Linda videos" felt like attraction-level gold, and we prepared to widen that funnel like never before.

 Distribution - our term for making sure the content (in this case, video content) was shared and distributed in strategic places according to goals- included a wide array of tactics, including:

 Integrating the videos into new and existing content